rhscompanionappdemo/rhscompanionappdemo.github.io/privacy_policy.md

 - Sell or rent your information

 This is a client-side app — your data stays on your device.
 ---

+## Changes to This Privacy Policy

+We may update this Privacy Policy from time to time.
+When we do, the updated version will be posted on this page with a revised effective date.

+Your continued use of the app after changes indicates acceptance of the updated policy.
+---

 ## Caches and Performance Data